louaimabr/Risk-Transmission-/README.md

     - Used consistent shift logic for Japan and European markets.
   - These adjustments ensured repeatability and comparability of results.

+PS : This project is one of my first ventures into the field of financial market analysis using statistical and programming tools, and there remains significant scope for improvement.

 ## How to Run the Project